 This is an attribute that is set and assigned a default value of

-Example automatically by Asciidoctor when you use an example block.
+Example automatically by the AsciiDoc processor when you use an example block.

 = Title :!example-caption: (1)